ckaestne/seai/lectures/16_explainability/explainability.md

 Tone: "When in doubt, the government should not regulate AI."

-* 3. Setting AI Governance Standards: *"foster public trust in AI systems by establishing guidance for AI development. [...] help Federal regulatory agencies develop and maintain approaches for the safe and trustworthy creation and adoption of new AI technologies. [...]
-NIST to lead the development of appropriate technical standards for reliable, robust, trustworthy, secure, portable, and interoperable AI systems."*
+* 3. Setting AI Governance Standards: "*foster public trust in AI systems by establishing guidance for AI development. [...] help Federal regulatory agencies develop and maintain approaches for the safe and trustworthy creation and adoption of new AI technologies. [...]
+NIST to lead the development of appropriate technical standards for reliable, robust, trustworthy, secure, portable, and interoperable AI systems.*"

 ----
 ## Jan 13 2020 Draft Rules for Private Sector AI